Blue Mountain State

 Blue Mountain State is an American television sitcom that premiered on Spike (now Paramount Network) on January 11, 2010.
 The series was created by Chris Romano and Eric Falconer, and produced by Lionsgate Television.
-The series is about a fictional university, Blue Mountain State, and its football team, the "Mountain Goats".
+The series is about a fictitious university, Blue Mountain State, and its football team, the "Mountain Goats".
 It portrays certain aspects of American university life, including college football, sex, binge drinking, drugs, wild partying, and hazing.
 Over the years, due in large part to being streamable on Netflix, the series has developed a cult following.

 In February 2012, it was reported that Blue Mountain State would not be renewed for a fourth season.
 On April 8, 2014, The BMS Movie was announced and a Kickstarter launched on April 15, 2014.
 The Kickstarter campaign reached its goal of $1.5 million on May 11, 2014, and the film was released in February 2016.
+In February 2024, Deadline reported that a revival of the series was in development, with stars Alan Ritchson, Darin Brooks, and Chris Romano all expected to return.